Lindsey-Maag/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Thomas High School's position remains the same as the second top performing school out of all schools.

 Original Top Performing Schools
 ![Original Top Performing Schools](https://github.com/Lindsey-Maag/School_District_Analysis/blob/main/Resources/top_schools.PNG)